Advanced CSE Practitioner Course (ACSEP)

 - Best practice in working with marginalised groups

-- Cutting edge practical skills in how to support affected families from disclosure through to the court process
+- Practical skills in how to support CSE affected families from disclosure through to the court process

 - Training in therapeutic and reflective practice.

 ACSEPs are CSE specialists, armed with a toolkit of cutting-edge methods in supporting affected families and helping investigations through to prosecution.

 The qualification is a 9-day commitment, split into 3 modules:

 Module one: Working with affected families

 Module two: Understanding trauma and supporting families through the criminal justice system

 Module three: Multi agency working and online exploitation.

 Who the course is suitable for